MaroofKhan1/CryptoSniffer/README.md

 ## :eyes: Crypto-Sniffer Overview:

 Crypto-Sniffer is a cryptocurrency tracking app that allows you to keep track of all your coins.
 You can add and delete any coins you wish to add to your watch list.
+It is user-friendly and simple to use.

 ## :atom_symbol: Getting Started: